 The LGBTI Youth Fund (hereafter the Fund) is hosted by Swiss Philanthropy Foundation (SPF), as such the Fund is not a legal and independent entity and LGBTI Youth Fund staff are also bound by SPF safeguarding policy.
-The Fund applies its own safeguarding policy to all persons involved in the Fund.
+Safeguarding measures regarding Steering Committee (SC) members, advisors to the Steering Committee, Youth Group members, consultants, other contractors and grantees are assessed by the Fund.